masesgroup/KEFCore/src/documentation/articles/gettingstarted.md

 dotnet new console
 ```

-- Entity Framework Core provider for Apache Kafka is available on [NuGet](https://www.nuget.org/packages/MASES.EntityFrameworkCore.KNet).
+- Entity Framework Core provider for Apache Kafka™ is available on [NuGet](https://www.nuget.org/packages/MASES.EntityFrameworkCore.KNet).
 Execute the following command to add the package to the newly created project:

 ```pwsh
 dotnet add package MASES.EntityFrameworkCore.KNet